packethost/terraform-provider-packet/website/docs/r/device.html.markdown

 * `hostname` - (Required) The device name
 * `project_id` - (Required) The id of the project in which to create the device
 * `operating_system` - (Required) The operating system slug.
 To find the slug, or visit [Operating Systems API docs](https://www.packet.net/developers/api/#operatingsystems), set your API auth token in the top of the page and see JSON from the API response.
 * `facility` - (Required) The facility in which to create the device.
-To find the facility code, visit [Facilities API docs](https://www.packet.net/developers/api/#facilities), set your API auth token in the top of the page and see JSON from the API response.
+It can be a single facility or a comma-separated listi, in which case the device will be deployed to first listed facility with free capacity.
+To find the facility codes, visit [Facilities API docs](https://www.packet.net/developers/api/#facilities), set your API auth token in the top of the page and see JSON from the API response.
+In addition to the listed facility codes, user can pass "any", in order to deploy to facility with most free capacity.
 * `plan` - (Required) The device plan slug.
 To find the plan slug, visit [Device plans API docs](https://www.packet.net/developers/api/#plans), set your auth token in the top of the page and see JSON from the API response.
 * `billing_cycle` - (Required) monthly or hourly
 * `user_data` (Optional) - A string of the desired User Data for the device.